BassT23/Proxmox/README.md

 under `/etc/ultimate-updater/web-ui/assets/`; the large source graphic remains a repository asset and is not installed on nodes.

-The service listens on `0.0.0.0:8765` so it can be reached from a phone, desktop, or tablet in the trusted management/LAN network.
+The service listens on `0.0.0.0:8765` by default so it can be reached from a phone, desktop, or tablet in the trusted management/LAN network.
 The UI and API are behind a local administrator login; setup is intentionally explicit and there is no default password: